brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} a class that is not a closure type, or
 * [#.#]{.pnum} a namespace

-is _members-of-representable_ if it is
+is _members-of-representable_ if it is not a specialization of a template and if it is

 * [#.#]{.pnum} a class that is not a closure type,
 * [#.#]{.pnum} a type alias,